A 2022 McKinsey survey suggests that most companies only see about 30% of the impact they expected from investments in digital transformation.

 90% of C-level executives surveyed said their organization pursued at least one digital transformation initiative at scale in the previous two years.
 Yet only a fraction of them were able to take all steps required to see their project through and reap the benefits.
 The needed actions included developing proprietary apps, data management, and analytics tools rather than investing in off-the-shelf solutions that weren’t always a 100% fit.

-This makes mobile app development one of the drivers of successful digital transformation.
+This makes developing standalone mobile apps one of the drivers of successful digital transformation.

 However, as we've seen at Techstack, many companies find it hard to get their plans right the first time.
 In this article, we'll share our advice for choosing the right type of app and navigating the different mobile development frameworks.
 Based on our experience in software development, we'll also describe some industry trends driving successful digital transformation.